djknit/timeclock/README.md

 ## Action Plan
 Items in italics are currently being worked on.

+This plan is not complete.
+Future steps will be expanded on in the plan before they are developed.

 * [x] Create bare-bones project structure and set up automatic deployment
   * [x] Create repository; initialize node in repo; run create-react-app to create front-end structure.